 The local authorities have integrated in the development strategy a series of projects accomplished with funds from the budget, as well as with European money, which are meant to capitalize the touristic objectives, to promote the traditions and to improve the accommodation infrastructure.

 Vrancea County is located at 180 km from the country’s capital city and from the International Airport “Henri Coanda”.
 The county’s residence is the municipality of Focşani.
 Vrancea County includes two municipalities (Focşani and Adjud), three towns (Mărăşeşti, Panciu and Odobeşti) and 68 communes.

-The county’s population is of 340.310 inhabitants, according to the population and housing census from 2011.
+The county’s population is of 326.385 inhabitants, according to the population and housing data from 2017.
 Vrancea County’s surface is of 4.863 sqkm.

 The main access road to Focsani Municipality is the European express road E85, Bucharest-Suceava that transits the county.
 Vrancea is crossed also by the main railway section that unites two of the Romanian regions, Moldova and Muntenia.